 - 100% Working Solution to Fix "Can't Import AVI File to Premiere" Error

 Transcoding should be a very helpful method.
 If you have Adobe Media Encoder, you can use it to conduct video conversion.
-If you don't have that tool or can't manage to convert problematic AVI files to desired format with Media Encoder, you might as well try an easier-to-use yet powerful video converter and decoder - EaseFab Video Converter (available for both Windows and Mac users).
+If you don't have that tool or can't manage to convert problematic AVI files to desired format with Media Encoder, you might as well try an easier-to-use yet powerful video converter and decoder - EaseFab Video Converter for Mac (it also has a Windows version here.).
 It is able to work with various AVI files, no matter what codecs are wrapped in and no matter what devices record.
 To solve the AVI or other incompatible issues, you're suggested to download and install EaseFab Video Converter on your PC or Mac computer first.

-EaseFab Video Converter - The One-click Way to Convert Videos for Adobe Premiere and more.
+EaseFab Video Converter for Mac - The One-click Way to Convert Videos for Adobe Premiere and more.

 • Completes video conversion and processing in three steps.

 Tutorial: How to Decode AVI to Premiere Supported Codec/Format?

 Here we take EaseFab Video Converter for Mac for an example.
 The process of transcoding AVI files for Premiere Pro is almost the same.